Season or Heat Cycle In Dogs

 On the right is Pebbles with her three pups.
 Pips in all the other photo's is her daughter and is the one on the left.

-However if I can get just one person to take on a rescue dog, then I will have at least helped the hard pressed rescue centres, most who do brilliant work.
+However if I can get just one person to take on a rescue dog.
+Then I will have at least helped the hard pressed rescue centres, most but not all who do brilliant work.

 I have very little time for the likes of the RSPCA and some of the other large rescue institutions.
 I like and support the small individual rescue centres.